Join B&Q Club today for 10% off thousands of products! Already a member? Don't forget to enter your Club card number at checkout. Hurry, ends Monday!

 - Magazines and catalogues – it might be a gardening magazine or a feature exploring the garden of your favourite celebrity; a shopping catalogue or a Sunday newspaper.

 Examine your mood board to identify an emerging look that you like.
 Perhaps you’ve chosen a lot of one colour or favour a particular style.
 By pulling out these common elements, it will help you streamline what you’re looking for and see what might not suit this.
-Or maybe these contrasts don’t matter – you still want to keep them, or have a large enough garden to fit several different looks.
+Or maybe these contrasts don’t matter – you still want to keep them or you have a large enough garden to fit several different looks.

 Of course, there’s more to your garden than just it’s measurements.
 And it’s essential that these factors are also considered at this early planning stage.
-Here are our top tips:

 Understand the climate and local geography